jaqx0r/mtail/docs/Testing.md

 By default any compile errors are logged to the standard log `/tmp/mtail.INFO` unless otherwise redirected.
 (You can emit to standard out with `--logtostderr` flag.)
-Program errors are also printed on the HTTP status handler, by default at porrt 3903.
+Program errors are also printed on the HTTP status handler, by default at port 3903.

 If you want more debugging information, `mtail` provides a few flags to assist with testing your program in standalone mode.